adaptive-learning/robomission/docs/static-assets.md

 (such as `/favicon.ico` and `/robots.txt`)
 resides in `//frontend/public` directory.
-These files are not handled automatically and each new top-level file requires change in the server configuration.
+These files are not handled automatically and each new top-level file requires a change in the server configuration.

 When frontend is built, these files are copied into `//frontend/build`.
 Django then moves them further into backend static directory under dedicated `public` namespace.
-Each files requires a location record in `nginx.conf` mapping URL (such as `/favicon.ico`) to the respective location on server (`.../flocs/static/public/favicon.ico`)
+Each file requires a location record in `nginx.conf` mapping URL (such as `/favicon.ico`) to the respective location on server (`[path-to-project]/static/public/favicon.ico`)

 For local testing, Django development server can be instructed to serve these files by redirecting